stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 * [Echo](https://echo.labstack.com/) provides a convenient framework for APIs.
 * [Go kit](https://gokit.io/) is specifically for building individual microservices for enterprise architectures.

+The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular set of packages for developers who prefer to assemble their applications from individual components, rather than use a framework.

 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/) and [Heroku](https://www.heroku.com/) provide low-maintenance hosting for Go Web applications.